AdobeDocs/commerce-admin.en/help/catalog/search-terms.md

 ---
 title: Manage search terms
-description: Learn how to manage the search terms for your store to redirect customers using mispelled or alternative terms.
+description: Learn how to manage the search terms for your store to redirect customers using misspelled or alternative terms.
 ---
 # Manage search terms